bbepis/XUnity.AutoTranslator/README.md

 The Auto Translator has the following Resource Redirector-specific configuration:
  * `PreferredStoragePath`: Indicates where the Auto Translator should store redirected resources.
  * `EnableTextAssetRedirector`: Indicates if the TextAsset redirector is enabled.
- * `EnableLoggingUnhandledResources`: Indicates if Resource Redirector should log unhandled resources to the console (can also be controlled through Resource Redirector API surface).
+ * `LogAllLoadedResources`: Indicates if Resource Redirector should log all resources to the console (can also be controlled through Resource Redirector API surface).
  * `EnableDumping`: Indicates if resources redirected to the Auto Translator should be dumped for overwriting if possible.

 ## Regarding Redistribution